home-assistant/home-assistant.io/source/_integrations/frontend.markdown

 #### State color

-Each entity has it own color, based on `domain`, `device_class`, and `state`, to be easily recognizable.
+Each entity has its own color, based on `domain`, `device_class`, and `state`, to be easily recognizable.
 Theses colors are used in [dashboards](/dashboards/) and [history](/integrations/history/).
 Home Assistant has default rules that fit most use cases.

 Here is a list of domains that support colors: `alarm_control_panel`, `alert`, `automation`, `binary_sensor`, `calendar`, `camera`, `climate`, `cover`, `device_tracker`, `fan`, `group`, `humidifier`, `input_boolean`, `light`, `lock`, `media_player`, `person`, `plant`, `remote`, `schedule`, `script`, `siren`, `sun`, `switch`, `timer`, `update`, and `vacuum`.